By Rick Steves

 If you need to book quite a few seat reservations in advance, you may save money by going through Euraide, which books reservations for the same price that you’d get them in Europe.
 They charge about $30 for the advice (reliably generous) and another $30 for two-week delivery, but for orders of at least six reservations, Euraide’s a great value.
 (If you only have a handful or reservations to make, booking through my site is your cheaper pre-trip option, especially if you’re including your reservations in a rail-pass order that gets you above the $400 free-shipping threshold.)

 Seat reservations typically cost anywhere from $5 to $35 (except in Britain, where they’re free), with a few more-expensive exceptions, depending on the kind of train they’re for, from whom you buy them, and whether you’re traveling with a rail pass (and sometimes even on which rail pass you have).
-This cost is included in the price of a point-to-point ticket for any train that requires reservations (dates, times, and seat assignments are built in, just like with an airline ticket), but it’s an extra fee for trains for which reservations are optional.
+This cost is included in the price of a point-to-point ticket for any train that requires reservations (dates, times, and seat assignments are built in, just like with an airline ticket), but on trains for which reservations are optional, it’s an extra fee.

 For more information on passholder reservation fees for popular trains, check this site’s country-specific rail pages for any countries you’re planning to visit.